floriel-fedry-cko/frames-ios/README.md

 ## License

-CheckoutSdkIos is released under the MIT license.
+FramesIos is released under the MIT license.
 [See LICENSE](https://github.com/checkout/frames-ios/blob/master/LICENSE) for details.